 The name "Buhund" has an interesting etymology; "Bu" translates to "homestead" or "farm," while "hund" means "dog" in Norwegian.
 Therefore, the breed's name essentially means "farm dog," reflecting its historical role.

 The Norwegian Buhund is classified as a member of the Herding Group by various kennel clubs, including the American Kennel Club (AKC) and the United Kennel Club (UKC).
-This categorization is fitting due to the breed's traditional role in herding and managing livestock.
+This categorisation is fitting due to the breed's traditional role in herding and managing livestock.

 The Norwegian Buhund boasts a double coat that provides protection from the harsh Norwegian climate.
 The outer coat is dense and straight, while the undercoat is soft and insulating.
 This combination offers them excellent resilience against cold weather.
 The coat is relatively short to medium in length, giving the breed a neat and tidy appearance.

-Buhunds are most commonly found in wheaten, or cream, color.
+Buhunds are most commonly found in wheaten, or cream, colour.
 Their coat may also exhibit black-tipped hairs, which contribute to their distinct appearance.
 Additionally, a black mask and ear edges are common, and these features, combined with their bright, almond-shaped eyes, give them an alert and expressive expression.

 Their tail is tightly curled over their back, adding to their distinctive look.
 They have erect ears that are mobile and expressive, reflecting their attentive and intelligent nature.